Quick Exit X

 If you are unsure of something during an office visit, ask your doctor about it.
 If your doctor is doing something that makes you uncomfortable, speak up.
 If your concerns linger, look for another doctor.

 If you think you have been sexually assaulted by your doctor, contact law enforcement immediately.
 Doctors who sexually assault patients should not be in practice.
-Speaking up cannot only help your case but help other women who may be future victims.
+Speaking up may not only help your case but help other women who may be future victims.

 Read more: